 Christopher J. Nachtsheim is the Frank A. Donaldson Chair of Operations Management and Chair of the Supply Chain and Operations Department in the Carlson School of Management, University of Minnesota.
 Previously he served as staff member in the statistics group at Los Alamos National Laboratory, and as a senior statistician at General Mills.
 Nachtsheim was inducted as a Fellow of the American Statistical Association in August, 2011.
 He received his PhD in Operations Research from the University of Minnesota.

-Om Narasimhan is an Associate Professor in the Marketing Department at the Carlson School of Management, University of Minnesota and the Board of Overseers Professor of Marketing.
+Om Narasimhan is a Distinguished Visiting Professor at the Carlson School of Management, University of Minnesota and a Professor in the Department of Management at the London School of Economics.
 He focuses his research on innovation, pricing strategy, and channels of distribution.
 He was recently named an MSI Young Scholar, a distinction awarded once every two years to scholars most likely to be potential leaders of the next generation of marketing academics.
 He has been awarded both the 3M Non-Tenured Faculty Award and a McKnight award for his article “A Structural Model of Informative, Transformative and Persuasive Effects of Advertising."
 Narasimhan's work has been published in top marketing publications including Marketing Science, Journal of Marketing Research, and Strategic Marketing Journal.
 He earned his PhD in Marketing from the University of Southern California.